 The website aisc.org/ssbc lists clarifications of the rules.
-Students, judges, and host personnel may submit questions via a form on that website, but should first read the previously posted clarifications, reread this rules document carefully in its entirety, and review the Host and Participant Guides at aisc.org/ssbc.
+Students, judges, and host personnel may submit questions via a form on that website, but should first read the previously posted clarifications, reread this rules document carefully in its entirety, and review the Host and Competitors Guides at aisc.org/ssbc.
 Submitters' names and affiliations must accompany clarification requests and will be posted with the questions and answers.
 Questions shall be limited to interpretation of rules; specific designs and procedures will not be validated.
-Deliberation by the SSBC Rules Committee typically requires one to two weeks, but possibly longer.
-Questions must be submitted before 5:00 PM Eastern Daylight-Saving Time, May 2, 2022.
+Deliberation by the SSBC Rules Committee typically requires two weeks, but possibly longer.
+Questions must be submitted before 5:00 p.m.
+EDT on April 29, 2024.